-does a good job transferring heat to heatsink

-Works well and is easy to apply.
+Quiet and easy to install.

 - Simple / Easy to use / Easy install - Rubber Grip pads on both ends to prevent movement. - Quality metal